apache/druid/docs/configuration/index.md

 You can use the `druid.indexer` configuration to set a [long-term storage](#log-long-term-storage) location for task log files, and to set a [retention policy](#log-retention-policy).

-For more information about ingestion tasks and the process of generating logs, see the [task reference](../ingestion/tasks.md).
+For more information about ingestion tasks and the services of generating logs, see the [task reference](../ingestion/tasks.md).

 #### Log long-term storage